 • Unlimited simultaneous device connections

-• Unblocks: Hulu, Netflix, Disney+, HBO Max, Amazon Prime Video, BBC iPlayer, Vudu, YouTube TV, and more
+• Works with: Hulu, Netflix, Disney+, Max, Amazon Prime Video, BBC iPlayer, Vudu, YouTube TV, and more

 • Compatible with: Windows, macOS, iOS, Android, Chrome, Firefox, routers, and more

 PIA’s high-speed NextGen servers and no data limits allow you to enjoy bandwidth-heavy activities without interruption, such as UHD streaming or video calls.
-When I tested PIA’s connections, my average download speed was 37.9 Mbps.
-I got the fastest speeds when connected to the nearby servers using the WireGuard protocol.
-That said, distant servers and other protocols gave me good speeds too.
+When we tested PIA’s connections, we got great results; our average download speed was 37.9 Mbps.
+We got the fastest speeds when connected to the nearby servers using the WireGuard protocol.
+That said, distant servers and other protocols gave us good speeds, too.

-Its extensive server network also lets you access any geo-restricted website and streaming service from anywhere.
-I connected to servers in Europe, Asia, and the Americas to test the service.
-Each server connected in less than 20 seconds and provided me with a stable connection.
-My connection remained stable, and I didn’t experience any server downtime.
+Its extensive server network also lets you securely watch a variety of streaming services from anywhere.
+We tried various servers, and each one connected in less than 20 seconds.
+Our connection remained stable, and we didn’t experience any server downtime.

 Solid 256-bit encryption safeguards your data, or you can choose 128-bit for a slight speed boost.
-There’s an automatic kill switch to protect you against IP exposure — the VPN passed all of my leak tests.
+There’s an automatic kill switch to protect you against IP exposure — the VPN passed all of our leak tests.
 Like CyberGhost, PIA offers a built-in blocker for trackers, malware, and ads.
-This MACE feature even notified me of a suspicious link on a torrenting website, preventing me from accidentally downloading malware.
+This MACE feature even notified us of a suspicious link on a torrenting website, preventing us from accidentally downloading malware.

 My only concern about PIA is that it’s based in the US, a country known for online surveillance of its citizens.
 But, the VPN also follows a verified no-logs policy — it doesn’t keep any of your data, so it has nothing to hand over to a government.

+The VPN’s long-term offer is its most affordable one.
 PIA is also backed by a 30-day money-back guarantee, so you can try it for free.
 If it’s not a good fit, you can ask for a refund — it’s hassle-free.
 I contacted support via the 24/7 live chat to ask for a refund.
-The agent didn’t pressure me to explain and approved my request right away.
+The agent didn’t pressure me to explain and approved the request right away.
 The money was back on my credit card within a week.

-4. IPVanish — Connect and Secure an Unlimited Number of Devices With One Subscription
+4. IPVanish — Connect and Secure an Unlimited Number of Devices With One Account

 • Unlimited simultaneous device connections